Beyond The Hype, Verizon's 5G Wireless Rollout Is Just A Baby Step

 Verizon said today it will launch "pre-commercial" 5G wireless service in 11 markets by mid-year.

 The new 5G service is supposed to be far faster (up to a gigabit per second) than LTE and earlier wireless standards, and more reliable.
-It’s the technology, we're told, that will catalyze the development of more and better wireless services for cars, "smart" cities, and all manner of Internet of Things (IoT) applications.
+It’s the technology, we're told, that will catalyze the development of more and better wireless services for cars, "smart" cities, and all manner of internet of things (IoT) applications.

 But 5G, like any new generation of wireless service, comes wrapped in a lot of hype.
 And that's how to read Verizon's announcement today.